 Once you’ve decided where to put your activity data, you need to actually log and analyze it.
 Practice by clocking how long it takes you to review my six tips for doing so.

-How to Track Your Daily Activities
+5 Tips on How to Track Your Daily Activities

 Some activities are easier to log than others.
 Digital ones, like videoconferences, might already be on your calendar by virtue of the invite you sent out.
 Others, like that wilderness hike you took on a whim, may require some planning and estimation.